front-interop/front-interop/README.md

 ... though of course consumers can write any replacement implementation they choose.

 The _ResponseHandler_ implementation could be completely replaced without changing any of the bootstrap logic above.

+## Problem, Part 2: Routing and Middleware

+> the INNER BOUNDARY of the front controller

+The RequestHandler must direct the incoming request to some target logic that will fulfill that request and return a response.
+Typically this is achieved via ...

+- a router subsystem that picks a controller method or action class to build a response; or,
+- a middleware subsystem that processes the request on the way in and returns a response on the way out.

+The problem is that these subsystems are not themselves compatible.
+For example, different routers define routes in different ways, and adhere to no common specification.
+Likewise, different middleware subsystems may use different middleware signatures.

+### Solution

+The solution is to care *not* about the routing or middleware subsystems per se, but *instead* about **what is to be invoked as a result** of the routing or middleware subsystem operations.
+That is, to care about the *target* for request processing, as chosen by that subsytem.
+This RequestTarget is composed of:

+- a callable, such as a controller object method, and invokable action object, or a middleware stack; and,
+- the arguments to pass to that callable, typically derived from the incoming request.

+A RequestTargeter manages the routing or middleware subsystem, then builds and returns a RequestTarget as a result.
+The targeter may just return a middleware stack as the RequestTarget, or it may use a routing system internally to determine the route, then uses the route to build a RequestTarget, which is returned to the RequestHandler.

+The RequestHandler then invokes the RequestTarget callable and arguments to get back a response, and then wraps that response in an appropriate ResponseHandler.

+Note that the RequestTargeter and RequestTarget are not strictly necessary.
+The RequestHandler itself might manage the routing or middleware subsystem directly.
+The point here is that by delegating the subsystem management to a RequestTargeter, different targeter implementations may be swapped out, leaving the RequestHandler logic unchanged.

 ## Prior Art